msmohanbabu/TravelAnalysis/README.md

 All required parameters\thresholds can be configured in application.conf.

-All outputs will be writed in the output path configured in application.conf as stated below
+All outputs will be written to the output path configured in application.conf as stated below

  q1Out = "data/output/solution1"